Philippe734/Scripts/GUI-for-ventoy/Readme.md

 It need yad: `sudo apt install yad`

 Select the USB stick, and let the program install ventoy to it.
-Then, copy poste some ISO files to the USB stick.
+Then, copy paste some ISO files to the USB stick.

 If you want to prevent the sudo password prompt, then use the sudoers method.